rocky-linux/documentation/docs/guides/development/rockydocs_web_dev.md

 ## Create the content environment

 1. Change the current working directory on your local system to a folder where you intend to do your writing and web dev work.
 We'll refer to this directcory as
-$ROCKYDOCS in the rest of this guide.
-For our demo $ROCKYDOCCS is   ~/projects/rockydocs.
-Type:
+`$ROCKYDOCS` in the rest of this guide.
+For our demo here, `$ROCKYDOCS` points to `~/projects/rockydocs` on our demo system.

+Create $ROCKYDOCS if it doesn't already exist and then type:

 ```
 cd  $ROCKYDOCS
 ```

-2. Make sure you have git installed.
+2. Make sure you have `git` installed (`dnf -y install git`).
 While in $ROCKYDOCS clone the official Rocky Documentation content repo.
 Type:

 ```
 git clone https://github.com/rocky-linux/documentation.git
 ```

-You'll now have a $ROCKYDOCS/documentation folder.
+You'll now have a `$ROCKYDOCS/documentation` folder.
 This folder is a git repository and under git's control.

 ## Create and Start the RockyDocs web developmwnt environment